samuelepapa/fit-a-nef/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)
 ![Schema](assets/fig-1.png)

-Using the ability of JAX to easily parallelize the operations on a GPU with `vmap`, a sizeable set of neural fields can be fit to distinct samples.
+Using the ability of JAX to easily parallelize the operations on a GPU with `vmap`, a sizeable set of neural fields can be fit to distinct samples at the same time.

 The `fit-a-nef` library is designed to easily allow the user to add their own *training task*, *dataset*, and *model*.
 It provides a uniform format to store and load large amounts of neural fields in a platform-agnostic way.
-Whether you use PyTorch, Jax or any other framework, the neural fields can be loaded and used in your project.
+Whether you use PyTorch, JAX or any other framework, the neural fields can be loaded and used in your project.

 This repository also provides a simple interface that uses [optuna](https://optuna.org/) to find the best parameters for any neural field while tracking all relevant metrics using [wandb](https://wandb.ai/).